j0code/node-yson/README.md

 This is useful if you have private fields that you want to save.

 #### Note
-Native Types (like Map) take priority, so any classes names Map, Set, Date,... are ignored.
+Native Types (like Map) take priority, so any classes named Map, Set, Date,... are ignored.